Zubair-12/Zubair-P/README.md

 # Introduction
 This is simple portfolio built by me.
-This includes my achievements.
+It includes my hackathons projects, challenge achievements and social media profiles.